wp-plugins/flat-login/readme.txt

 = 2.0 =
 * Add icons to Login inputs
-* Add options to set width and height
+* Add options to set width & height
 * Add animations to Login page
 * Now, you can set your favorite color
 * Improved plugin codes